alco-company/mortimer-bellis/WORKLOG.md

 ## CHANGELOG

 ### 8/5/2024

 * add pos/employee - wip 3
 * add pos/employee - delete one/all on the day
+* add pos/employee - edit punches one by one

 ### 6/5/2024